Neb66/GenFourSwitchInCalculator/README.md

 However, given the much more complex nature of deciding switch-ins (compared with Gen 3 at least), it does most of the heavy lifitng in terms of not only calculating type matchups in the exact same (flawed) way that the Platinum AI does, but it also lets you name each of the inputted Pokemon so you can clearly see them in the list.

 Instructions:
+*IMPORTANT* ALWAYS CAPITALISE THE FIRST LETTER OF EACH TYPE YOU ENTER OR THE CODE WILL ASSUME THE TYPE IS WRONG (Correct example: Rock, Electric - Incorrect example: rock, electric)
 1) Enter the typing of your current pokemon, (if it only has one type then enter this and hit enter again when asked for the second typing).
 2) Enter the name of the one of the AI's Pokemon
 3) Enter the types as above